AsahiLinux/fex-emu-rootfs-generator/README.md

 # fex-emu-rootfs-generator

-WIP systemd generator for the fex rootfs
+This is a WIP [systemd generator](https://www.freedesktop.org/software/systemd/man/latest/systemd.generator.html) to compose a RootFS for the [FEX emulator](https://fex-emu.com) from a set of layers.